 Reviewed by Galen Strickland

-I received a free e-book of this title from Net Galley in exchange for an honest review.
-Foundryside will be released in a little over a month, August 21, 2018.
+I received a free e-book of Foundryside from Net Galley in exchange for an honest review.
+It will be released in a little over a month, August 21, 2018.
 In the beginning, I had some reservations about the plot, particularly the magic system introduced.
 I was thinking I would give this page the title of this book only, and not worry about the sequels.
-By the end, I was hoping the second book was ready to read now.
+By the end, I was hoping the second book was ready to read right away.
 What sold me were the characters and many exciting action sequences.
 No word yet on sequel titles, but I am interested.

 The main character is Sancia Grado, a former plantation slave who escaped and came to Tevanne some three years prior to the main action.
 She is a master thief, capable of surreptitious movement and infiltration, enabled by her own scrived rig...herself.
 She is a product of experimentation done on the plantation, their only successful attempt to scrive a human being, by implanting a scrived metal plate in her head.
 She has to refrain from touching anyone else, and normally is fully clothed, head to foot, in heavy garments and gloves.
 Whenever she touches an object, a floor, door, or wall, she can sense its entire composition, including any other object it touches.
 It enables her to sense any weakness in the structure, the easiest path of ingress or egress.
 She also has the ability to sense when she is near a scrived rig, and can actually 'hear' the sigillums, although only murmurs, not their specific instructions to the device.
 Even that changes with her latest acquisition, a golden key she was paid to steal from a safe in the waterfront dock office.
 She got her instructions from her fence, Sark, but she doesn't know who his client is.
 She hopes the payment for the job will enable her to pay a physiquére to remove the plate from her head, to become 'normal' again.
 But her fence is killed, and she is on the run from unknown people, who exhibit powers and devices she doesn't understand.
 Along the way she acquires several allies, including some she would have previously avoided at all costs.
 The mystery is which of the merchant houses is involved, or whether it may be a conspiracy between two or more of them, who to suspect, who to trust.
 Sancia is out of her element within the campos, but her unique abilities, and her inherent intelligence, may enable her to outwit them all.
 That, and of course the golden key that talks to her.
 'He' says his name is Clef, and for a time she thinks of him as the only friend she's ever had.